nus-cs2103-AY2425S1/ip/docs/README.md

 ---
 ### Add Events
+<a name="add-events"></a>
 Adds an event to the task list.

 Format: ``event TASK /from DATE\TIME /to TIME``
+> [!NOTE]
 > "from" and "to" are case-sensitive.
 > - The input date will be assumed to be in the current year.
 > - For example, "23 Sep" will be interpreted as "23 Sep 2024," since it is currently 2024.
 > - Enter the year explicitly if the date is not in the current year, such as "23 Sep 2025."

+> [!NOTE]
+> The start time and end time are assumed to be within the same day.
+> The end time must not be earlier than the start time.

+> [!TIP]
+> - mon, tue, wed, ... will be interpreted as the next occuring mon, tue, wed, ...
+>   - For example, if today is Monday (23 Sep),
+>   - then mon will be interpreted as 30 Sep.
+>   - then tue will be interpreted as 24 Sep.

 Examples:
 - event project meeting /from mon\2pm /to 4pm